Develop:Brighton is all about bringing the whole development community together to share ideas and learn from each other.

 This needs to stand-alone as well as with the session description, so keep it concise and relevant so delegates can easily understand what this session is about.
 Having said that - we need to fit your title onto a timetable, adverts etc so please don't be too wordy!
 Clear and concise are the key words here.

-You need to decide in which area of expertise your session sits best - select one of the seven tracks listed – art, audio, business, coding, design, evolve and indie.
+You need to decide in which area of expertise your session sits best - select one of the seven tracks listed – art, audio, business, coding, design, discoverability, indie, mobile and roundtables.

 4. Session Description